Flagsmith/flagsmith-docs/docs/best-practise/mobile-app-versioning.md

 ### 1. Put Features behind Flags

-It sounds obvious, but if you dont wrap features in feature flags, you lose the ability to control them remotely.
+It sounds obvious, but if you don't wrap features in feature flags, you lose the ability to control them remotely.
 Make it a part of your routine to wrap new features/code in flags so you can start managing them remotely.

 ### 2. Start telling Flagsmith about the Device and Application Version